 VOC Toxicity from tanker loading and ship bunkering operations is not addressed in any international convention.
 As per the report prepared for the EU Commission, for every tonne of crude oil loaded in a tanker, there is a 1 kg VOC emission if no control measures are adopted (AEAT, 2001).
-One thousand eight hundred eighty-six million tonnes of crude oil was loaded in 2018, implying 1886 thousand tonnes of VOC emission from tanker loading operations globally (UNCTAD, 2020). concentrated VOC emission from the oil-exporting ports at a local level is a significant cause of concern.
+One thousand eight hundred eighty-six million tonnes of crude oil was loaded in 2018, implying 1886 thousand tonnes of VOC emission from tanker loading operations globally (UNCTAD, 2020).
+The concentrated VOC emission from the oil-exporting ports at a local level is a significant cause of concern.
 Bunkering ports such as Rotterdam, Singapore, Houston, and Fujairah handle a few thousand ship bunkering operations annually, contributing to toxic VOC emissions in the local area.
-The importance of regulating this VOC emission is evidenced by a few oil tanker terminals in various countries where local air quality rules have enforced no VOC emission during tanker loading operations, as shown in Table 2 i.
-Provision of 'Vapour Return Line' at all oil exporting terminals to operate VECS systems onboard tankers, and provision of VECS system on all oil tankers (MSC/Circ.585, 1992)
+The importance of regulating this VOC emission is evidenced by a few oil tanker terminals in various countries where local air quality rules have enforced no VOC emission during tanker loading operations, as shown in Table 2 below.